flash62au/WiTcontroller/README.md

 ### Direction of rotation of the encoder

 The default configuration is to rotate the encoder counter-clockwise to increase speed.
-This made sense for the original simple case, but is not for many of the new cases that people have designed.
+This made sense for the original simple case where the knob is on the top end of the case, but is not for many of the new cases that people have designed where the knob is on the front face of the case.

 To change the configuration so that rotating the encoder clockwise increases speed, uncomment (remove the ``//``) following line in your ``config_buttons.h`` and change the value to true.